Here, we’ll cover the basics you need to know about the dunning process in a SaaS model, including dunning management best practices.

 Utilize multiple communication methods

-Don’t rely solely on email notifications for dunning outreach.
+Don’t rely solely on email templates for dunning outreach.
 Expanding to additional channels provides more opportunities to resolve late payments.

 Some potential options include: